Home - Dinner - Meat - Slow-Cooked Pork and White Bean Cassoulet

 Shredded slow cooked pork in tomato sauce with white beans in a bowl.

-I love to serve this over pasta, ragu-style, but it’s just as delicious with just a hunk of warm crusty bread alongside.
+In true ragu style, I love to serve the meat over pasta, but it’s just as delicious with just a hunk of warm crusty bread alongside.

 Karen Tedesco